NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

   5   0x000: 30f400010000 | init:   irmovl Stack, %esp      # Set up stack pointer
 ```

+**(3) More about the Y86 program.**

+In an object file, such as `asum.yo`, the instructions starts from the address of 0 and the beginning of the stack of it is set to `0x100`.
+As can be seen in Figure 4.8, the memory from `0xfc(=0x100 - 0x4)` to `0xe8` has been changed, due to the stack grows towards lower address.
+Since `0xe8` is far away from the last instruction at `0x7c`, the executable code won't be overwritten.

 ##### 4.1.6 Some Y86 Instruction Details